Hollandaise and Foaming Hollandaise

 Whisk the remaining 2 egg whites to soft peaks in a large clean mixing bowl and fold into the sauce immediately.
 This makes the sauce lighter and it goes further.

 Note: this recipe contains raw eggs.
-It can be kept in the fridge then reheated in a bowl over a pan of gently simmering water or you can even make it ahead and freeze it.
+It can be kept in the fridge then reheated in a bowl over a pan of gently simmering water or you can even make it ahead and freeze it, unlike Hollandaise which cannot be frozen.